microbus-io/fabric/docs/tech/codegen.md

 In addition to the server side of things, the code generator also creates clients to facilitate calling the microservice.
 A unicast `Client` and a multicast `MulticastClient` are placed in a separate API package to avoid cyclical dependencies between upstream and downstream microservices.

-With clients, an upstream microservice remotely calling a downstream microservice looks very much like a standard local function call.
+Using clients, an upstream microservice remotely calling a downstream microservice looks very much like a standard local function call.

 ```go
 result, err := downstreamapi.NewClient(upstreamSvc).Add(ctx, x, y)